Kitware/sc25-trame-tutorial/website/usecases/blast.md

 # Building Interactive Dashboards for the Beam, Plasma & Accelerator Simulation Toolkit (BLAST) with trame

 The Beam, Plasma & Accelerator Simulation Toolkit (BLAST) is a comprehensive suite of simulation codes for modeling particle accelerators, beams, and plasmas.
-This talk presents our experience leveraging Trame to develop interactive dashboards for the BLAST codes WarpX and ImpactX.
-We will present how Trame is enabling more intuitive and efficient simulation workflows, as well as the integration and control of digital twin infrastructures that combine simulations, AI/ML models, and experimental data.
+This talk presents our experience leveraging trame to develop interactive dashboards for the BLAST codes WarpX and ImpactX.
+We will present how trame is enabling more intuitive and efficient simulation workflows, as well as the integration and control of digital twin infrastructures that combine simulations, AI/ML models, and experimental data.

 ## Presentation